 How We Selected the Top Construction Estimating Software?

 To create this list, we researched and evaluated over 25 construction software options.
-We compared them based on cost, features, ratings, and relevance to the construction industry.
+Just compared them based on cost, features, ratings, and relevance to the construction industry.
 We preferred solutions that offer:

 - Have special features for small and medium-sized building companies